skip to main content

 Gumbul Djaadjaa (Strong Brother) Men's Group

-Gumbul Djaadjaa Men’s Group offers regular health and wellbeing activities.
+Gumbul Djaadjaa Men’s Group offers regular health, wellbeing and cultural activities.

 For more information visit the Kurranulla Aboriginal Corporation website.